Jeff Sessions Decries 'Fragile Egos' At Colleges As DOJ Moves To Re-Try Woman Who Laughed At Him

 Responding to a few questions after his remarks, Sessions defended Trump’s right to condemn the NFL players and said he believed it was a “big mistake” for players to demonstrate during the anthem.

-Sessions’ speech also came just a little over a month before the Justice Department that he heads plans retry a woman who laughed at Sessions during his Senate confirmation hearing in January.

-And his remarks followed a Sunday gathering organized by conservative provocateur Milo Yiannopoulos that became what a UC Berkeley spokesman called the “most expensive photo op in the university’s history,” with security costs running around $800,000 for a short rally after the cancellation of a series of events stretching over four days.
+Sessions’ speech also followed a Sunday gathering organized by conservative provocateur Milo Yiannopoulos that became what a UC Berkeley spokesman called the “most expensive photo op in the university’s history,” with security costs running around $800,000 for a short rally after the cancellation of a series of events stretching over four days.

-Sessions’ speech cited what happened at Berkeley, blaming “the Orwellian-named ‘anti-fascist’ protestors” for shutting down with “violent riots” the several events Yiannopoulos wanted to stage.
+The attorney general cited what happened at Berkeley, blaming “the Orwellian-named ‘anti-fascist’ protesters” for shutting down with “violent riots” the several events Yiannopoulos wanted to stage.
 A Justice Department spokeswoman said the speech had been in the works for some time, and was not directly tied to the Berkeley controversy.

 “As schools begin this fall and on the heels of Constitution day, the attorney general thought it was important to renew the call for the free, robust, and sometimes contentious exchange of ideas which has been met with so much hostility at our universities lately,” Justice Department spokeswoman Sarah Isgur Flores told HuffPost.

-Sessions in his remarks said that protestors “are now routinely shutting down speeches and debates across the country in an effort to silence voices that insufficiently conform with their views.”
+Sessions in his speech said that protesters “are now routinely shutting down speeches and debates across the country in an effort to silence voices that insufficiently conform with their views.”

 “There are those who will say that certain speech isn’t deserving of protection.
 They will say that some speech is hurtful ― even hateful.
 They will point to the very speech and beliefs that we abhor as Americans.
 But the right of free speech does not exist only to protect the ideas upon which most agree at a given moment in time,” Sessions said.